-To run the create-service subcommand, you must have solaris.smf. authorization.
-For information about how to set the authorizations, see the useradd(1M) man page and the usermod(1M) also permission in man page.
-You must have write the directory tree: /var/svc/manifest/application/SUNWappserver.
+To run the create-service subcommand, you must have solaris.smf.\ authorization.
+For information about how to set the authorizations, see the useradd(1M) man page and the usermod(1M)man page.
+You must also have write permission in the directory tree: /var/svc/manifest/application/SUNWappserver.
 Usually, the superuser has both of these permissions.
 Additionally, Oracle Solaris administration commands such as svccfg, svcs, and auths must be available in the PATH.